raelovejoy/raelog/_posts/2025-12-16-on-ai-as-a-tool.md

 summary: AI as 'cognitive scaffolding,' not replacement
 ---

-AI is a loaded topic right now, and for good reason.
-It raises real questions about labor, authorship, bias, power, and responsibility.
-Because I use AI in my writing, I want to be clear about how and why—without hype, and without pretending the concerns do not exist.
+AI is a loaded topic right now.
+I’m aware of that.
+I still use it, and because I write a lot, I don’t want that to be vague or implied or quietly hidden in the background.

-This is not a defense of AI.
-It is an explanation of my relationship to it.

-## What AI is for me

-I use AI as a cognitive tool.

-More specifically, I use it to:
-- Clarify half-formed thoughts
-- Stress-test ideas and arguments
-- Organize long notes, logs, or drafts
-- Surface counterpoints I might miss
-- Improve clarity, accessibility, or structure

-I do not treat it as an authority, an author, a friend, or a decision-maker.
-It is closer to a whiteboard, a notebook, or a very patient interlocutor than a replacement for thinking.

-The final responsibility for what I write—claims, tone, ethics, and intent—is always mine.

-## Accessibility, ADHD, and executive function

-This part matters enough to say explicitly.

-AI has become an essential accessibility tool for me in navigating ADHD-related executive dysfunction and overwhelm.
-Not because it thinks for me, but because it reduces friction at the points where my brain reliably stalls.

-It helps with:
-- Starting when initiation feels impossible
-- Breaking overwhelming tasks into workable steps
-- Holding context when my working memory drops it
-- Externalizing (not outsourcing) thoughts when everything feels tangled
-- Regaining momentum without burning out

-In this sense, it functions as scaffolding rather than automation.
-Similar to calendars, reminders, spellcheck, or other assistive tools, it helps me stay engaged with my own thinking instead of getting stuck before it can take shape.
-Not that I have a problem with writer's block.
-On the contrary, the only 'blockage' I have is the overwhelm of words I press into my keyboard.

-This is not about productivity for its own sake, but being able to participate, reflect, and create without being derailed by cognitive overload.

-## Local AI and self-hosted systems

-I am also increasingly interested in local AI and locally hosted systems over the long term.

-Part of this is practical—privacy, reliability, and the ability to understand and control the tools I rely on.
-Part of it is philosophical.
-I am wary of over-centralized infrastructure, opaque systems, and dependencies that quietly shape behavior without consent.

-Exploring local models and self-hosted setups is a way of:
-- Reducing reliance on centralized platforms
-- Keeping sensitive data closer to where it is created
-- Better understanding the constraints and tradeoffs of these systems
+This isn’t a defense of AI, but rather me being explicit about how it fits into my process.

+For me, AI is a tool.
+Not an author, not an authority, not a friend, not a stand-in for judgment.
+More like a whiteboard that talks back, or a place to dump too many thoughts at once and see what survives.

+I mostly use it to clarify things that already exist in my head but haven’t landed cleanly yet.
+To test an idea from a few angles.
+To reorganize notes that have grown faster than I can hold them.
+To make writing clearer, more accessible, and less tangled than it would otherwise be.

+Clarity is the point.
+I write constantly, and the goal isn’t speed or volume—it’s saying what I actually mean.

+That’s also where accessibility comes in.

+I have ADHD, and executive dysfunction is a real constraint in how I work.
+Not in a dramatic way—just in the accumulation of friction.
+Starting is hard.
+Holding context is hard.
+Knowing where to begin when everything feels equally urgent is hard.

+AI helps at those points.
+Not by thinking for me, but by lowering the threshold where my brain tends to stall.
+It helps me externalize thoughts when they’re all competing for attention at once.
+It helps me regain momentum without burning myself out trying to brute-force my way through overwhelm.

+I don’t really get writer’s block.
+If anything, I have the opposite problem—too many words pressing forward at the same time.
+This is one way I create enough structure to work with that instead of against it.

+I’m also increasingly interested in local AI and self-hosted systems, longer term.
+Partly for practical reasons—privacy, reliability, understanding what I’m actually relying on—and partly because I’m wary of how centralized and opaque a lot of this infrastructure has become.

-- Treating AI as software I work with, not a service I defer to
+I’d rather treat AI as software I work with than a service I defer to.
+Exploring local models is a way of learning where the limits actually are, and what tradeoffs I’m making, instead of abstracting all of that away behind an API.

-This interest does not change the boundaries described elsewhere in this post.
-Whether a system is local or remote, the same principles apply: I remain responsible for the output, the intent, and the consequences.

-This is a direction I am actively learning toward, not a claim of having solved it.

-## What AI is not for me

-Some boundaries matter, especially now.

-- AI does not replace thoughts or judgment.
-- AI does not get credit for authorship.
-- AI does not excuse errors or harm.
-- AI output is edited heavily, reshaped, or discarded.
+None of that changes the basic boundaries.

-If something appears here, it is because I chose it, stood by it, and took responsibility for it.
+AI doesn’t replace my judgment.
+It doesn’t get credit for authorship.
+It doesn’t excuse mistakes or harm.
+Anything that ends up here is here because I chose it and take responsibility for it.

-## On the controversy

-Many criticisms of AI are valid.

-There are serious concerns about:
-- Exploitation of labor and creative work
-- Bias embedded in training data
-- Environmental and energy costs
-- Centralization of power and infrastructure
-- The erosion of trust and authorship norms

-Acknowledging these issues does not require pretending AI does not exist, nor does using AI require ignoring them.
-My approach is conscious, limited use paired with transparency—not blind adoption or evangelism.

-## Why I am transparent about this
+There are plenty of valid criticisms of AI—about labor, bias, energy use, power, authorship, all of it.
+Acknowledging those concerns doesn’t require pretending the tools don’t exist, and using the tools doesn’t require pretending the concerns aren’t real.
+For me, the only workable approach is limited, conscious use paired with transparency.

+That’s why I’m explicit about this.

 Tools shape thinking.
-That has always been true—language, writing, printing, search engines, and software all do this.
-Pretending otherwise does not protect integrity; it obscures it.

-I disclose AI use because transparency matters more than purity tests.
-Readers can judge the work on its merits, with full context.
+They always have.
+Language does.
+Writing does.
+Software does.
+I’d rather make that visible than pretend it isn’t happening.

-If a piece is unclear, wrong, or harmful, the responsibility is still mine.
+If something I write is unclear, wrong, or harmful, that’s on me.
+The presence of AI doesn’t change that.

-## A closing note

-I am not interested in outsourcing thought, creativity, or responsibility.
-I am interested in tools that help me think more clearly, write more accessibly, and engage with my own ideas without unnecessary barriers.

-This is how I currently use AI.
+This is how I’m using it right now.
 That may change.
-If it does, I will say so.
+If it does, I’ll say so.